ChuangMRILab/PCNN3D/README.md

 Download

-Matlab code (ver 1.2) and an easy code for running PCNN3D on Nifti data.
+Matlab code (ver 1.2) and an easy code (i.e., PCNN3D_run_v1_3.m) for running PCNN3D on Nifti data.

 * This requires a Nifti toolbox (eg, https://au.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).

 Usage

 First load the image data as a 3D matrix into Matlab.
-For Analyze format, one can use the read_analyze.m in the package.
+For Analyze/NIFTI format, one can use the PCNN3D_run_v1_3.m in the package.

 Then use the following command to generate the brain mask: